 I write a fortnightly newsletter that teaches you how to build ecosystems for social change without burning out.
 Subscribe for professional insights, a peek of my bookshelf and the weekly Shen-Anika-ns of living, working and building community in the Shenandoah Valley, VA.

-Welcome to the 100th issue of Impact Curator!
+View this email in browser Welcome to the 104th issue of Impact Curator!
 I curate this fortnightly newsletter for all of you who believe in transforming their community by amplifying the impact of the changemakers around them.
 Was this newsletter forwarded to you?
 You deserve your own, sign up here!
-In 2018, I toured Toronto's social enterprise scene with my infant in tow.
-Hello Reader, Welcome to my 100th newsletter🎉 To do ANYTHING for 100 times is an accomplishment (which you know if you've ever attempted 100...
+At my best when I get to spend a day with fellow ecosystem storytellers!
+Hello Reader, I just wrapped up my conference season for the first half of the year and - as always - it got me thinking...

-Welcome to the 99th issue of Impact Curator!
+Welcome to the 103rd issue of Impact Curator!
 I curate this fortnightly newsletter for all of you who believe in transforming their community by amplifying the impact of the changemakers around them.
 Was this newsletter forwarded to you?
 You deserve your own, sign up here!
-Hello Reader, The other (snow) day, I joined my family on the sofa to watch the Greatest Showman.
-I had seen the movie years ago and remembered some singing and dancing and a stellar performance by Hugh Jackman.
-This time,...
+Our favorite local bookshop turned one on National Indie Bookshop Day!
+Hello Reader, In November 2023, shortly after I had met her in person for the first time, Jenn Brandel shared a Radiolab episode she had produced about...